 The filter is excellent, and results in higher contrast images with a deeper black and more vivid stars and deep-sky objects.
-However, like any filter it results in a different coloration of the final image, in this case a blue/cyan colour cast, that needs to be fixed during processing.
+However, it results in a different colouration of the final image, in this case a blue/cyan colour cast, that needs to be fixed during processing.

 These two images of Orion were taken with the Canon 100mm f2.0 lens at f3.5, 100 seconds, ISO 800 with a Canon 6D.
 Processing of each image was different, due to the different colour balance and image intensity with and without the filter.